Close Menu

 broken piggy bank

-Let me be blunt – gaming is getting even more expensive, and it’s got me worried.
+Let me be blunt: gaming is getting more expensive, and it’s got me worried.
 Ever since the introduction of President Trump’s new wave of tariffs, things have gone from bad to worse.
-Some Nintendo Switch 2 games are climbing to $80, accessories cost more than ever, and now, Xbox has decided to raise prices on both the Series X and Series S. Oh, and don’t forget their first-party games are jumping to $80, too.
-This comes not long after Sony raised prices on the PlayStation 5 digital version in some regions.
+Some Nintendo Switch 2 games are climbing to $80, accessories cost more than ever, and now Xbox has decided to raise prices on both the Series X and Series S. Oh, and don’t forget their first-party games are jumping to $80 too.
+This comes not long after Sony raised prices on the PlayStation 5 digital edition in some regions.
 It’s starting to feel like gaming is slowly pricing itself out of reach.

 So, what does this mean for gaming as we know it?
-Or maybe the better question is – what does this mean for the next generation of consoles and the players who still care about them?
+Or maybe the better question is, what does it mean for the next generation of consoles and the players who still care about them?

-That said, before you go any further, this article is speculation and facts based on what I’ve observed.
-You’re perfectly fine to disagree, but if you do happen to disagree, maybe leave a reason why in the comments.
+Before we go further, a quick note: this article mixes speculation with facts based on what I’ve observed.
+You’re free to disagree, but if you do, drop a reason why in the comments.
+Let’s have the conversation.

 Tariffs Are Wrecking the Landscape

-These tariffs – some as high as 145% – are aimed at goods from countries like China and Japan, and they’ve caused a ripple effect across the gaming world.
-Microsoft might say it’s due to “market conditions” or “rising development costs,” but let’s be real – the tariffs are a massive part of the equation.
-They just aren’t saying the quiet part out loud.
+These tariffs, some as high as 145%, are aimed at goods from countries like China and Japan, and they’ve caused a ripple effect across the gaming world.
+Microsoft might say the Xbox Series X price hike is due to “market conditions” or “rising development costs,” but let’s be real, tariffs are a massive part of the equation.
+They just don’t want to say the quiet part out loud.

-And the result?
-Console prices are going up.
-Game prices are going up.
-Accessory prices are going up.
-And it’s only going to get worse.
+The result?
+Console prices are up.
+Game prices are up.
+Accessory prices are up.
+And it’s only getting worse.

-Let’s do some quick math: A new Xbox Series X now costs $600, three first-party Xbox titles at $80 each ($240 total), and just one or two accessories like a controller or headset – easily another $100+.
-That’s over $900 just to get started.
-That’s not a hobby anymore – that’s a luxury buy.
+Let’s do the math.
+A new Xbox Series X is $600.
+Add three first-party titles at $80 each ($240), plus a controller or headset for another $100, and you’re staring at $900 just to start playing.
+That’s not a hobby anymore, that’s a luxury purchase.

-Controllers have gotten more expensive as well.
-A standard Xbox controller now costs $70, while those limited or special edition variants we all love?
-They’re going for $80 or even $90, respectively.
-That’s just one accessory, and it adds up fast.
-If spending that much just to game becomes the new norm, how many people are actually going to stay invested in console gaming?
+Controllers aren’t cheap anymore either.
+A standard Xbox controller is $70, and those limited or special editions we all love, $80 to $90.
+That’s just one accessory.
+If this becomes the new norm, how many people are really going to stay invested in console gaming?

 Nintendo Switch 2

-Traditionally, companies sell consoles at a loss and make it up through software sales.
-But when the hardware is priced higher right out of the gate – and those costs are passed onto consumers – then what?
+Traditionally, companies sell consoles at a loss and make it up through software.
+But when hardware starts higher out of the gate, and those costs are passed straight onto consumers, then what?
 Would you buy a $700 console? $800?
-Sure, this is all speculation on my part, but it’s not exactly far-fetched either, given what we’ve already seen.
+It sounds wild, but based on what we’ve seen, it’s not far-fetched.

-Let’s be honest here – even without the tariffs, it felt like these companies were already preparing to raise prices.
-The tariffs just gave them a perfect excuse.
-It’s both a legitimate reason and the perfect scapegoat.
+Let’s be honest: even without tariffs, it already felt like companies were preparing to raise prices.
+The tariffs just gave them the perfect excuse.

-Some folks didn’t care much – they only buy a few games a year, so $80 wasn’t a big deal to them.
-Others were ticked off.
-They said they’ve already started shifting to PC – either building desktops, gaming on laptops, or using a Steam Deck or ROG Ally.
-Then some people just looked defeated.
-They said they weren’t sure if they’d even bother upgrading to the next-gen consoles when the time comes, and if $80 games become standard?
-Forget it.
-They’ll be buying way less.
-One person said they’d stop gaming altogether, though I wasn’t sure if I believed them or not.
+Some didn’t care, they only buy a few games a year, so $80 didn’t seem like a big deal.
+Others were frustrated.
+A few said they’ve already started shifting to PC, building rigs, gaming on laptops, or picking up handhelds like the Steam Deck or ROG Ally.
+Then there were people who just looked defeated.
+They weren’t sure if they’d bother with the next generation at all.
+One person even said they’d stop gaming entirely, though I wasn’t sure if I believed them.

 Xbox Series X